General Terms and Conditions

-8.3 The aforementioned limitations of liability and the restrictions of limitation periods do not apply
+8.2 The above-mentioned limitations of liability and shortening of the period of limitation do not apply

-8.6 If the Client is a consumer, the forwarding agent has to be immediately notified of any obvious transport damages and the Seller has to be informed accordingly.
+8.5 If the Client acts as a consumer, the forwarding agent has to be immediately notified of any obvious transport damages and the Seller has to be informed accordingly.
 Should the Client fail to comply therewith, this shall not affect his statutory or contractual claims for defects.

 The Seller shall be liable to the Client for any contractual and quasi-contractual claims and for claims of liability in tort regarding damages and effort compensation as follows: